Once you've created a JS scenario, its code can be used as a part of a chain of scenarios bound to one rule.

 Finally, go to the Call history tab and see the most recent log.
 You'll see no error there, both scenarios would be executed successfully.

-- immediately executes all the lines of the first scenario;
+- immediately executes all the lines of the first scenario; and

 Additionally, VoxEngine not only executes scenarios one-by-one, but it also merges them into one block of code, so during execution all the scenarios have a common lexical scope.
 This explains how it's possible to call a function in the first scenario whereas the function itself is declared in the consequent scenario(s).